lifecodeof/lifecodeof/README.md

 ##### Languages

-I love using this languages
+I love using these languages

 - Javascript & Typescript
 - Python